jorshali/aws-subscribers/README.md

 # aws-subscribers

 A TypeScript-based project for creating a Subscriber REST API with [AWS SAM](https://aws.amazon.com/serverless/sam/).
-For a complete tutorial using this project, check out: [Build a Subscriber REST API on AWS in under 30 minutes]().
+For a complete tutorial using this project, check out: [Start tracking subscribers in AWS in under 30 minutes](https://jacoborshalick.me/posts/build-a-subscriber-rest-api-on-aws-in-under-30-minutes).

+If you would like to setup your own portfolio site that integrates with this project, check out:  [Host a personal blog with Next.js and AWS in under 30 minutes](https://jacoborshalick.me/posts/nextjs-and-aws-amplify-host-a-personal-blog-in-under-30-minutes).

 ## Introduction